-Since mutton takes a longer time to cook when compared to chicken or fish, it is first pressure cooked to make a mutton gravy and then cooked on dum along with rice.
-Continue reading if you want to know how to make this delicious mutton biryani. 🙂
+Generally, mutton takes a longer time to cook compared to chicken or fish.
+So, it is first pressure cooked to make a mutton gravy and then cooked on dum along with rice.

 Prep time: 60 minutes